Bitcoin Rhodium Trading Down 41.4% Over Last 7 Days (XRC)

-Bitcoin Rhodium (CURRENCY:XRC) traded 14.2% higher against the US dollar during the 1-day period ending at 12:00 PM Eastern on June 9th.
-One Bitcoin Rhodium coin can currently be bought for $2.09 or 0.00006552 BTC on exchanges.
-Over the last seven days, Bitcoin Rhodium has traded 41.4% lower against the US dollar.
-Bitcoin Rhodium has a market cap of $2.58 million and approximately $26,253.00 worth of Bitcoin Rhodium was traded on exchanges in the last 24 hours.
+Bitcoin Rhodium (CURRENCY:XRC) traded 14.2% higher against the US dollar during the 24-hour period ending at 0:00 AM E.T. on June 10th.
+One Bitcoin Rhodium coin can currently be purchased for about $2.09 or 0.00006552 BTC on popular exchanges.
+Bitcoin Rhodium has a total market capitalization of $2.58 million and $26,253.00 worth of Bitcoin Rhodium was traded on exchanges in the last day.
+During the last week, Bitcoin Rhodium has traded 41.4% lower against the US dollar.

 - MB8 Coin (MB8) traded 6.3% lower against the dollar and now trades at $0.0247 or 0.00000071 BTC.